shellycard/.github/profile/README.md

 # 🪪 ShellyCard

-**Digital business cards for the modern small business.**
+**Digital business cards and punchcards for the modern small business.**

-Welcome to the official GitHub organization of **ShellyCard** – a simple, sleek, and powerful platform that helps small businesses, freelancers, and professionals create, share, and manage their digital presence.
+Welcome to the official GitHub organization of **ShellyCard** – a simple, sleek, and powerful platform that helps small businesses connect with their customers through digital identity and loyalty.

 ---

 ## 🚀 What is ShellyCard?

-ShellyCard allows anyone to create a beautiful digital business card in minutes.
+ShellyCard is a **digital punchcard app** designed for SMBs (small and medium-sized businesses).

+It allows businesses to **reward customers** with rebates, points, gifts, or any form of loyalty benefit they choose.
+Using **QR codes**, businesses can identify returning customers easily — and customers can scan businesses to track their rewards.

 Perfect for:
-- Freelancers & self-employed professionals
-- Small & medium businesses
-- Creatives, consultants, coaches, and more

-Your card includes:
-- Profile and contact details
+- Cafes, barbers, salons, and local shops
-- Links to social media, websites, messaging apps
-- Shareable link and QR code
+- Freelancers and independent service providers
-- Mobile-first responsive design
+- Anyone offering recurring services and looking to build customer retention

 ---